wayke-se/components-react/README.md

 * Optional
   * `pathRoute` - If set, then if a item is clicked it will use the provided url and append the guid.
 Supports both relative and absolute.
   * `hashRoute` - If set to true, then if a item is clicked it will append #guid to the url (is not used if `pathRoute` is set).
-  * `filterList` - Select what filters that should be visible and in whiched order, drivingWheel, price, mileage, modelYear
+  * `filterList` - Select what filters that should be visible and in whiched order, drivingWheel, price, mileage, modelYear, leasingPrice, businessLeasingPrice
   * `initialQueryParams` - Set the default filter that should be applid upon init.
   * `removeSearchBar` - Removes search bar.
   * `removeFilterOptions` - Removes filter options.